Customization

 %n

-: Continue numbering across group layers.%d<number>
+: Continue numbering across folders/group layers.%d<number>

 Examples: